UCLA-TBP/tbp-mailing/README.md

 ## Setup and Running

+Before building TBP Mailing with the Makefile, you may wish to take a look at the configurations of the individual components.
+See the Config section for more details, and the Notes section for specific details about the current configs.
+Pay attention to the Notes section on authentication if you wish to set that up, as the

 TBP Mailing comes with a Makefile with the following commands:

   * `make build`: Builds the relevant containers